Mswati III

 Updated: Wikipedia source

-Mswati III (born Makhosetive Dlamini; 19 April 1968) is the Ngwenyama (King) of Eswatini and head of the Swazi royal family.
-He heads an absolute monarchy, as he has unrestricted political authority and veto power over all branches of government and is constitutionally immune from prosecution.
-Along with his mother Queen Ntfombi, Mswati is the last remaining absolute monarch in Africa and one of the only twelve remaining absolute national or subnational monarchs in the world.
-Under the constitution, the king is the commander-in-chief of the defence force and commissioner-in-chief of police and correctional services, and Mswati effectively controls local governance through his influence over traditional chiefs.
-Political dissent and civic and labor activism in Eswatini are subject to harsh punishment under laws against sedition and other laws.
-In 2018, Mswati promulgated a decree renaming the country to Eswatini, from its previous name of Swaziland.
-Pro-democracy protests from 2021 onwards have been violently dispersed and political activists have been arrested.
-Mswati lives an opulent and lavish lifestyle which stands in sharp contrast to the lives of most Emaswazi people.
-In 2022, an estimated 32% of the population lived below the US$2.15/day international poverty line (measured by price-purchasing parity (PPP) in 2017) while 55% of the population was under the lower-middle-income country poverty line of $3.65/day.
-The government exercises total control over the broadcast media, including the only privately owned TV channel, which belongs to the royal family.
-Almost all media outlets are either directly or indirectly controlled by Mswati III.
+Mswati III (born Makhosetive Dlamini; 19 April 1968) is the Ngwenyama (King) of Eswatini and head of the Swazi royal family since 1986.
+He is the head of an absolute monarchy, holding executive authority over all branches of government and constitutionally immune from prosecution.
+Along with his mother Queen Ntfombi, Mswati is the last remaining absolute monarch in Africa and one of twelve remaining absolute monarchs worldwide.
+Under the constitution, the king is commander-in-chief of the defence force and commissioner-in-chief of police and correctional services, and exercises influence over local government through traditional chiefs.
+In 2018, Mswati promulgated a decree renaming the country from Swaziland to Eswatini, restoring its pre-colonial name.
+Political activism and dissent are regulated under laws including those against sedition.
+Protests calling for political reform from 2021 onwards were dispersed and a number of activists were arrested.
+Eswatini faces significant economic challenges: in 2022, an estimated 32% of the population lived below the US$2 /day international poverty line (measured by purchasing power parity in 2017) while 55% fell below the lower-middle-income country threshold of $3 /day.
+The government exercises influence over state broadcast media, while a growing number of independent online outlets operate in the country.